-Sometimes it’s just fun to play around and create for the pure joy of it.
-Case in point this little concrete pear.
-When our blog was MIA a few weeks ago I went into a total downer.
+Sometimes it’s just fun to play around and create for the pure joy of it — case in point this little concrete pear.
+When our blog was MIA a few weeks ago, I went into a total downer.
 And when this girl gets down, she goes shopping for food.
-Anyone else do that?
-So while walking around our local store I spied a plump, little green pear with the cutest butt ever.
-Weird I know.
-If I’m not feeling up tin cans to make a washing board I’m checking out the butts on pears 😀 Anyways she came home with me and rather than chopping her up for a fruit salad, I decided to make a two ingredient mold, and turn her into a paper weight instead.
+Does anyone else do that?
+So while walking around our local store, I spied a plump, little green pear with the cutest butt ever.
+Weird, I know.
+If I’m not feeling up tin cans to make a washing board, I’m checking out the butts on pears 😀 Anyways she came home with me and rather than chopping her up for a fruit salad, I decided to make a “two ingredient” mold, and immortalize her as a paper weight instead.

 Kinda cute right?!!!
 She’s been drizzled with a rich copper

 paint sauce.
 If I ever master the art of cooking I’d love to make a baked pear dish with a drizzle of sauce.
 It looks like something that could be served in a 5-star restaurant.
 Okay, maybe not 😉 So since the only recipes I know how to follow are those that involve a strange mix of ingredients, let me share how to make a silicone mould or mold, using only two ingredients that can be used to cast almost anything.

 Right, let’s get to the tutorial.
 It’s easy, fun, and will open up sooooooo many new crafting possibilities.